 3. Eczema- long-term skin problems

-Cleaning inside of the foreskin is essential to prevent infection.
-It is a good idea to wash the foreskin with mild soap or warm salty water when you take a shower or bath.
-This will help to keep the foreskin clean.
+Cleaning the inside of the foreskin is essential for preventing infection.
+It is advisable to wash the foreskin with mild soap or warm salty water during your shower or bath.
+This will help keep the foreskin clean.

 Phimosis is categorised into six distinct grades, each indicating the degree of tightness and retraction capability of the foreskin: